MaetrixTraey/code-unza25-csc4792-project_team_6-repository-for-Project-Team-6/README.md

 The insights from this project can be deployed in several ways to assist Zambian Wikipedians:

 1. **Static Content-Gap Report (Checklist):**
    The most immediate and simple deployment is to publish the final "Recommended Sections" table from our evaluation phase.
 This table can be shared on the Zambia WikiProject page as a static report or a checklist.
 Editors can use this list as a guide when creating new articles or improving existing ones, by ensuring they consider adding the sections with the largest "Prevalence Gap."
+2. **Interactive Recommendation Tool (Simulated Deployment):**
+   A more advanced deployment would be a simple web tool or bot where an editor could paste the existing sections of an article they are working on.
+The tool, using the knowledge from our model, would then provide a list of suggested sections to add.

+To simulate this, we will create a Python function `fxn_recommend_sections()` (as a stand-in for the assignment's suggested `fxn_predict_new_instance()`).
+This function encapsulates the core logic of our findings.
+An end-user would interact with this function by providing a list of current sections, and it would return a list of recommendations.